thomasangelop/quotesify/README.md

 - [Homebrew](https://brew.sh/)

 ### Nodemailer set up:
-Allows for an email to be sent to users as they are registered
+Allows for an email to be sent to users as they are registered.

 * create .env file
 * Copy and paste into .env and replace the indicated: